 2 suspects arrested in shooting deaths of 3 Florida teens; police searching for third suspect

-A Florida sheriff announced Friday two suspects have been arrested in the shooting deaths of three teenagers.
+Two suspects have been arrested in the shooting deaths of three teenagers in Florida, a sheriff announced Friday.
 Marion County Sheriff Billy Woods said authorities are searching for a third suspect.

-During a press conference Friday morning, Woods said all of the suspects were juveniles, but he didn't provide exact ages.
+During a press conference Friday morning, Woods said all of the suspects were male juveniles.
+In a statement posted to social media, police said the suspects in custody are 17 years old and 12 years old and the suspect not in custody is 16 years old.

+A $10,000 reward was offered Friday afternoon for information leading to the 16-year-old suspect's arrest.
+The Marion County Sheriff's Office said the suspect should be considered "armed and dangerous."

+The sheriff's office said the suspects in custody were charged with first-degree murder.
+Prosecutors haven't decided whether to try the suspects as adults, Woods said.

-The suspects and the victims were associated with a gang "in some shape or form," the sheriff said.
+The suspects and the victims were associated with a gang "in some shape or form," Woods said.
 Investigators determined that the group was involved in committing burglaries and robberies, Woods said.

 "Basically, simple terms, there is no honor among thieves," Woods said.
 "And at some point, these three individuals turned on our three victims and murdered them."

-Note: Editor's note: A previous version of this story misidentified a sheriff's office official as spokesman Paul Bloom.
-The story has been corrected.